tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 `--heuristic=ssC` always uses two times the smart ranking and then once the 'Consecutive' goal ranking.
 The idea is that you can mix goal rankings easily in this way.

+Individual lemmas may also specify a heuristic to be used when solving them, instead of the default heuristic.
+This is done with the `heuristic=` lemma annotation followed by the heuristic.

 Fact annotations {#sec:fact-annotations}
 -------------------